Barissa-Imran/react-gpt3/README.md

 - [License](#license)

 ## About The App
-This website showcases the capabilities and potential uses of AI, specifically GPT-3, while also demonstrating the developer's proficiency in using React.
+This website showcases the capabilities and potential uses of AI, specifically GPT-3, while also demonstrating my proficiency in using React.
 The site provides an overview of GPT-3's abilities and its potential impact on various industries.
 Additionally, the website serves as a valuable resource for anyone interested in learning about the cutting-edge technology of GPT-3 and its potential applications.

 ## Screenshots